zhangyingerjelly/zhangyingerjelly.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a third year PhD student in the Zhejiang University, my research interests mainly lie in computational imaging of lensless optics, commerce electronique (personnalisation at systems of recommandation).<br>
+I am currently a third year PhD student in the Zhejiang University, my research interests mainly lie in computational imaging of lensless optics, recommandation system.<br>
 I graduated from information and electronical engineering college, Zhejiang University with a bachelor's degree in 2020.

 Research Interests
 ======
 I work on a smaller and more capable cameras that removes the lens.
 My work includes improving image quality and applications based on the camera.
 It is at the intersection of signal processing, optics, optimization, and machine learning.
 I also study the application of machine learning in the field of recommended and advertising systems.
-Currently, I am working as a research intern at Alibaba Group.
+Currently, I am working as a research intern at Ant Group.

 Publications
 ======